Left Upper Quadrant Pain

 What else could it be?

 The more common causes are those which arise from an organ which is located in the LUQ region.
 However, sometimes a pain is felt in the tummy (abdomen), which is due to a problem elsewhere.
 Either this is because it is close by, or because the pain is 'referred' from another part of the body further away.

 Pain coming from a problem in your lungs

 Problems with the lower part of your lungs may feel as though the pain is in the upper part of your tummy.
 The lower part of your lungs and the upper part of your tummy are separated only by the sheet of muscle called the diaphragm.
 Problems which might cause pain include infections such as pneumonia or pleurisy.
-You would usually have other symptoms such as a cough, high temperature (fever), or pain on breathing.
+You would usually have other common symptoms such as a cough, high temperature (fever), or pain on breathing.

 Pain coming from a problem with your heart